tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 ## Password Validators
-As people may be tempted to enter a password that is comparatively easy to guess, Django provides a number of [password validation](https://docs.djangoproject.com/en/2.1/ref/settings/#auth-password-validators) methods.
+As people may be tempted to enter a password that is comparatively easy to guess, Django provides several [password validation](https://docs.djangoproject.com/en/2.1/ref/settings/#auth-password-validators) methods.
 In your Django project's `settings.py` module, you will notice a list of nested dictionaries with the name `AUTH_PASSWORD_VALIDATORS`.
-From the nested dictionaries, you can clearly see that Django 2.x comes with a number of pre-built password validators for common password checks, such as length.
+From the nested dictionaries, you can see that Django 2.x comes with several pre-built password validators for common password checks, such as length.
 An `OPTIONS` dictionary can be specified for each validator, allowing for easy customisation.
 If, for example, you wanted to ensure accepted passwords are at least six characters long, you can set `min_length` of the `MinimumLengthValidator` password validator to `6`.
 This can be seen in the example shown below.

 {lang="python",linenos=off}
 	AUTH_PASSWORD_VALIDATORS = [